vartanshad/vartanshad.github.io/_posts/2020-11-20-learning_constrained_agents.md

 $$D_{KL}(P| | Q) = \sum_{x\in X}P(x)\log \left(\frac{P(x)}{Q(x)}\right)$$

 and is a measure of the distance between the two distributions.
-The second is **Entropy** which is measured as
+The second is **Entropy**, which is measured as

 $$H(P) = \sum_{x\in X}P(x)\log \left(\frac{P(x)}\right)$$

-Which is a measure of the expected amount of 'surprise' contained in the realization of the distributon.
+which is a measure of the expected amount of 'surprise' contained in the realization of the distributon.
 So, if one flips a coin with probability $p$ of landing heads, the entropy is highest when $p=0.5$.
 Note that the entropy of a distribution is at its maximum for a given support when any of the events are equally likely.

 Both these measures have desirable information-theoretic properties.
 I will not go into this in detail, but see here and here.